PDFTron/webviewer-appian-sample/README.md

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

-This repo is specifically designed for any users interested in integrating WebViewer into Mendix low-code app.
-You can watch [a video here](https://youtu.be/a9HNVzbmDLM) to help you get started.
+This repo is specifically designed for any users interested in integrating WebViewer into Appian low-code app.

 ## Initial setup